SCHOOL OF EDUCATION

 For information on moving to Ireland please see www.euraxess.ie

 Further information about School of Education is available at https://www.nuigalway.ie/education/

-Informal enquiries concerning the post may be made to Prof. Michal Molcho firstname.lastname@example.org
+Informal enquiries concerning the post may be made to Dr Anna Gasperini email@example.com

-Applications to include a covering letter, CV, a writing sample in French, Italian and English (10.000 words max for each sample), the contact details of three referees, and written samples in English, Italian and French should be sent, via e-mail (in PDF only) to email@example.com
+Applications to include a covering letter, CV, a writing sample in English, and/or French and/or Italian (10.000 words max for each sample), and the contact details of three referees should be sent, via e-mail (in PDF only) to firstname.lastname@example.org

-Please put reference number NUIG RES 211-22 in subject line of e-mail application.
+Please put reference number University of Galway 288-22 in subject line of e-mail application.